 Susan grew up, lived and worked most of her life in Nova Scotia.
 In the year 2010, after a career in private business and public service she relocated to the Annapolis Valley to begin her journey in recovery.
 Rather than return to the business world Susan chose to become part of our team as she truly believes part of her recovery is to “pay it forward” by sharing her personal “Experience, Strength and Hope” with others beginning their journeys in recovery.
 Susan’s passion for life and recovery is reflected in the growth she inspires with each client with whom she shares.

+Olivia has just recently joined the team all the way from Texas, with her southern drawl and her the most beautiful brown eyes.
+We are lucky to have Olivia running around and interacting with our clients, and they are lucky to have her.
+What a great addition to our family.
 Wally joined our team all the way from Florida.
 Wally is a pure breed Standard Poodle.
 Still a pup he comes from a long line of therapy dogs.
 The clients love him as much as he loves them.
 Take Wally snowshoeing on our beautiful trails brings total serenity and is therapy in itself.
 What a great addition to our team.
-We all luv you Wally & Oliver
+We all luv you Wally & Olivia